reddmetrics/reddmetrics.github.com/_posts/2011-07-13-forest-monitoring-app.md

 <p class="meta">13 July, 2011 - Robin Kraft</p>

-The FORMA team (part of which is also part of REDD Metrics) has been working hard these last few years to generate and share rapidly updated data on forest clearing for dozens of countries in the humid tropics.
+The team behind [FORMA](http://www.cgdev.org/forma) (some members of which also founded REDD Metrics) has been working hard to generate and share rapidly updated data on forest clearing for dozens of countries in the humid tropics.
 We've tried graphs, cool animated Powerpoint presentations \([example](http://www.reddmetrics.com/2011/04/06/malaysian-forest-clearing.html)\), and the like, but as any data junkie knows, raw datasets usually do not provide immediately actionable information.
-So instead of just dumping geotiffs on a server, emailing our friends a huge time series dataset, or setting up a fancy GIS server, we're going mobile!
+So as we prepare a major update to the FORMA data, instead of just dumping geotiffs on a server, emailing our friends a huge time series dataset, or setting up a fancy GIS server, we're going mobile!

 That is, thanks to support from the World Bank's Innovation Fund we're readying a simple mobile app to allow technical and non-technical users alike to query and visualize the latest FORMA data (Android/iPhone/desktop), and collect field data in response (Android 2.3+ only).
 We'll of course provide raw data for our data junkie brothers and sisters, but for this post let's stick to screenshots and smartphones.
-We'll put up a link to the app itself once we've finished prepping data.
+We'll put up a link to the app itself once the data are ready later this summer.

 ###Background